 On ROOM.nl you can look for new offers every day at 12.00.
-However, you have several days to respond to these offers without worrying about your ranking.
-In the online advertisement you can see the date by which you must respond, it doesn’t matter who was first or last, it always only comes down to the two aspects I mentioned above.
+You have several days to respond to these offers without worrying about your ranking.
+In the online advertisement you can see the date by which you must respond, it doesn’t matter who was first or last.

-Also, the final ranking for each room is composed when the response time closes.
-This means that if you were 1st at 12.30, you can easily be 54th later on.
+The final ranking for each room is composed when the response time closes.

 The number of times you respond to rooms